Elaboration Tolerant Representation of Markov Decision Process via Decision-Theoretic Extension of Probabilistic Action Language pBC+: Abstract

 \section{Abstract}

-We extend probabilistic action language $\pbcp$ with the notion of utility as in decision theory.
+We extend probabilistic action language $\pbcp$ with the notion of utility in decision theory.
 The semantics of the extended $\pbcp$ can be defined as a shorthand notation for a decision-theoretic extension of the probabilistic answer set programming language $\lpmln$.
-Alternatively, the semantics of $\pbcp$ can also be defined in terms of Markov Decision Process (MDP), which in turn allows for representing MDP in a succinct and elaboration tolerant way as well as to leverage an MDP solver to compute a $\pbcp$ action description.
+Alternatively, the semantics of $\pbcp$ can also be defined in terms of Markov Decision Process (MDP), which in turn allows for representing MDP in a succinct and elaboration tolerant way as well as leveraging an MDP solver to compute a $\pbcp$ action description.
 The idea led to the design of the system {\sc pbcplus2mdp}, which can find an optimal policy of a $\pbcp$ action description using an MDP solver.
+This paper is under consideration in Theory and Practice of Logic Programming (TPLP).